All students have the opportunity to access support to help you achieve your course and progress to further study and employment.

 Library and ILT Resources

-Open access ILT facilities are available in all our libraries and Learning Resources Centres.
-All workstations have internet access.
+Open access facilities are available in all our libraries.
+All computers have internet access.
 Wi-fi access is enabled at identified locations in all centres.

 Enriching your college experience

 We have an established programme of activities for students at our Enfield centre, and are now planning to expand student activities to all our centres.
 All centres run the Jack Petchey Award Scheme, where students can be nominated for achievement awards and receive a cash sum to be spent on something to benefit all students.